RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 ![openshift](./img/openshift-funq-up.png)

+[NOTE]
+====
-**Note**: When you deploy a native executable, the build will take more than 5 mins to finish.
+When you deploy a native executable, the build will take more than 5 mins to finish.
 You might also have an out of memory error.
 To fix it, make sure to set `Dquarkus.native.native-image-xmx=4g`.
+====

 ## Generate a new function project using Kn func CLI  <a name="GenerateNewFuncProject"></a>

 **Note**: Red Hat OpenShift Serverless Function is still a Tech Preview feature.
-If you haven't installed Knative command (kn) yet, find more information [here](https://docs.openshift.com/container-platform/4.9/serverless/cli_tools/advanced-kn-config.html).
+If you haven't installed Knative command (kn) yet, find more information [here](https://docs.openshift.com/container-platform/4.10/serverless/cli_tools/advanced-kn-config.html).

 Run the following command: